Photographic History of Table Mountain

 gazillion ‘Table Mountains’ around the globe, a term used to describe a

-about anywhere.
-The most famous one is that found in Cape Town,
+mountain just about anywhere.
+The most famous one is that found

 which this history shall focus on.